 Here are a couple of recipes to get you started.

 Mix one diced white onion, a tablespoon of fresh minced ginger, a finely chopped chilli and two peeled and chopped carrots in a large pot and fry with a little oil for about 10 minutes.

 Add 3 tablespoons of cumin, 2 tablespoons of coriander, and a tablespoon of paprika, and mix well.

 Add eight cups of vegetable stock and two cups of red lentils to the pot and bring to the boil, simmering for 10 minutes.

 Add half a cup of coconut milk, a quarter cup of tomato paste and a 400g can of diced tomatoes and simmer for a further 20 minutes.

 Tender and spicy green soup

-Chop four celery stalks, one onion, a green bell pepper and five handfuls of spinach and add them to the pot.
+- Chop four celery stalks, one onion, green bell pepper and five handfuls of spinach and add them to the pot.

-Place a lid over the pot and cook on a medium heat for 15 minutes.
+- Place a lid over the pot and cook on medium heat for 15 minutes.

 - Turn off the heat and add two whole garlic cloves, before blending.